Skip to main content

 Next steps

-Now that you’ve successfully integrated CodeRabbit with your GitHub repositories, you’re ready to start using its powerful features:
+Now that you’ve successfully integrated CodeRabbit with your GitHub repositories, you’re ready to start using its features: